dlang/DIPs/DIPs/DIP1NNN-DK.md

 ### Flow analysis across functions
 Currently D recognizes code after a `throw` statement, endless loop such as `for(;;){}` or `assert(0)` expression as dead code.
-Therefor, a return statement can be ommitted.
+Therefore, a return statement can be ommitted.
 ```D
 int main() {